x-ordo/relationship-calculator/README.md

 ## License

-Copyright (c) 2025 Prometheus-P. All Rights Reserved.
+Copyright (c) 2025 x-ordo.
+All Rights Reserved.

 This is proprietary software.
 Unauthorized copying, modification, or distribution is strictly prohibited.